horaciopaulo/homebridge-http-garagedoorcontroller/README.md

 The Arduino controller also uses GPIO inputs to report the state of the garage door (two inputs from separate open/closed reed switches) and also a third input to allow the garage light to be controlled via another source (i.e. the garage door operator itself).

+>>>Trying to change this to implement AUTO CLOSE DOOR

 ### Arduino Project
 My Arduino project which accompanies this HomeBridge plugin can be found at [HttpGarageDoorController](https://github.com/washcroft/HttpGarageDoorController), however this plugin can work for other implementations too.